Elderly woman receiving the RSV vaccine from a doctor.

 The U.S. Food and Drug Administration (FDA) has approved an RSV monoclonal antibody for infants and young children.
 The monoclonal antibody acts similarly to a vaccine:

-FDA approved two RSV vaccines for adults 60+ years of age:
+FDA has also approved three vaccines for older adults 60+ years of age.

-Beyfortus (nirsevimab-alip) is intended to help protect newborns and infants during or entering their first RSV season; and children up to 2 years of age who are entering their second RSV season at high risk for severe RSV.
+Beyfortus (nirsevimab-alip) is intended to help protect newborns and infants in their first RSV season; and children up to 2 years of age who are in their second RSV season at high risk for severe RSV disease.
+The treatment acts similar to a vaccine.

-Arexvy and Abrysvo are intended to help protect older adults, particularly those with asthma and COPD who are at high risk for severe RSV.
+Arexvy, Abrysvo and mRESVIA are intended to help protect older adults, particularly those with asthma and COPD who are at high risk for severe RSV.

 In addition, Abrysvo can be given during pregnancy to prevent RSV in newborns and infants.
 It is approved for use at 32 through 36 weeks gestational age of pregnancy.

-What is RSV?
-It’s a common respiratory virus, especially in children.
+RSV is a common respiratory virus, especially in children.
 It can cause fever, coughing, wheezing, runny nose and decreased appetite.
 RSV is very contagious.
 By the time children are 2 or 3 years old, most have had it at least once.

 RSV is common in adults, too.
 For many patients, symptoms are treatable.
 But for some, symptoms may turn severe and require hospitalization.
 Severe symptoms include fever, severe cough and wheeze, rapid breathing and/or difficulty breathing.